 The additional modification is that, following \cite{kool2018attention}, we adjust the computation of keys and values in equations \eqref{eq:k-heads-no-source} and \eqref{eq:v-heads-no-source} by adding \emph{source terms}:

-Here, $s$ is an index for attention heads, and various $\mathbf{u}_s$ are learned vectors with the same dimension as the left hand side of the equations they appear in; for example, $\mathbf{u}_s^\mathrm{key, out}$ is a vector with the same dimension as keys which is $\alpha$ as specified in equation \eqref{eq:k-heads-no-source}.
-Note $\delta_i^\mathrm{out}$, defined in equation \eqref{eq:offboard-myopic-out}, is a real number that re-scales the vector $\mathbf{u}_s^\mathrm{key, out}$.
-This modification of keys and values helps to convey the current demand situation to the attention mechanism directly.
+Here, $\delta_i^\mathrm{out}$ and $\delta_i^\mathrm{in}$ are the outgoing and incoming demands at node $i$ defined in \eqref{eq:ingoing-outgoing-initial-demand} and \eqref{incoming demand}, respectively, evaluated at the time of decoding. $s$ indexes the attention heads, $i$ indexes the nodes, and the various $\mathbf{u}$'s are learned vectors with the same dimension as the object on the left hand side of the equations they appear in; for example, $\mathbf{u}_s^\mathrm{key,out}$ is a vector with the same dimension as the keys which is $\alpha$ as specified in equation \eqref{eq:k-heads-no-source}.
+This modification of keys and values helps to convey the current state of the demand directly to the decoder.

-We now proceed with a second attention layer, this one with the same number of heads $n_\mathrm{heads}$ but defined on $n+1$ nodes: the $n$ nodes $\left(\overline{\mathbf{h}}^1_{i}\right)_{i=1}^n$ from the first decoder layer, and the one context node \ref{eq:ctx-node}.
-However, for this attention layer, following \cite{kool2018attention}, we only make a single query from the context node and have keys for all of the other nodes.
-In other words, for each head we compute one query (for the context node), $n$ keys, and $n$ values (for the other nodes).
-In equations \eqref{eq:basic-compat}-\eqref{eq:new-nodes-att}, the index $i$ only take on a single value.
-We use sources $\delta_i^\mathrm{out}, \delta_i^\mathrm{in}$ just as in equations \eqref{eq:k-heads-vec-source} and \eqref{eq:v-heads-vec-source}.
+After the initial decoder layer, we do a second attention layer with the same number of heads $n_\mathrm{heads}$, but acting on $n+1$ nodes: the $n$ nodes $\{\overline{\mathbf{h}}^1_{i}\}_{i\in [n]}$ from the first decoder layer, and the one context node \eqref{eq:ctx-node}.
+The purpose of this layer is only to produce a new transformed context vector.
+For this attention layer, following \cite{kool2018attention}, the only node we construct query vectors for is the context node, and we do not construct key and value vectors for the context node.
+In other words, for each head we compute one query (for the context node), $n$ keys, and $n$ values (for all other nodes).
+In equations \eqref{eq:basic-compat}-\eqref{head merge}, the index $i$ only takes on a single value, the value which labels the context node.
+We use sources $\delta_i^\mathrm{out}, \delta_i^\mathrm{in}$, just as in equations \eqref{eq:k-heads-vec-source} and \eqref{eq:v-heads-vec-source}.
 Moreover, for this layer we only compute MHA as described at the end of section \ref{sec:encoder}.
-This is a pure attention layer (as opposed to and encoder layer which uses equation \eqref{eq:enc-layer-att} and \eqref{eq:enc-layer-ff}.
+This is a pure attention layer (as opposed to and encoder layer which uses equations \eqref{eq:enc-layer-att} and \eqref{eq:enc-layer-ff}).